 When you make the porridge, you will need 1/4 cup of the rice cereal and 1 cup of water.
 Bring the water to a boil, then gradually stir in the cereal, using a whisk to combine.
 Simmer the rice cereal stirring frequently for about 10 minutes or until the rice is not gritty or chunky (I taste test a few times to make sure the rice is cooked).

-It was a fun learning about why we feed babies rice cereal and what is it exactly.
-Now I can stop agonizing over the what and whys of the food and just enjoy feeding my little guy something I know is good for him!
+It was a fun learning about why we feed babies rice cereal and what it is exactly.
+Now I can stop agonizing over the what and whys of the food and just enjoy feeding my little ones something I know is good for them!

 An easy recipe for homemade baby rice cereal.